The Dichroscope: A Faceter’s Guide

 - Danburite — Yes, weak

 - Diopside — Yes, weak

-- Garnet – No (occasionally a color change garnet may show pleochroic-like colors due to anomalous double refraction)
+- Garnet — No (occasionally, a color change garnet may show pleochroic-like colors due to anomalous double refraction)

 - Iolite — Yes

 - Orthoclase — No